elileinkram/_feedstack_web/README.md

 Once you have implemented [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
 You can upload the function to the app.

-And we will generate a new feed for all the different ways you want to sift through content.
+And we will generate a new feed for all the different algorithms you make.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).